 Passionate about providing opportunities and support for performing artists in this state, he enjoys especially seeing the fruition of emerging artist energy and creativity.

-Kym Clayton – Vice President
+Kym Clayton – Secretary

 Kym has been involved with the administration of theatre and music performance in a community context for more than 40 years.
 He is the principal classical music and opera reviewer for The Barefoot Review, and is a member of The Adelaide Critics Circle.
 He initially trained as a teacher and finished his career as an education policy adviser.
 Kym is a graduate of the University of South Australia’s Arts Management program and enjoys working with a range of not-for-profit arts organisations.